ga-wdi-pvd/react-continued/readme.md

 </details>

-It's easy to think about this in terms of a game, because there is a clear idea of a beginning, end and states that reflect progress in between.
+It's easy to think about this in terms of a game, because there is a clear idea of a beginning, end, and states that reflect progress in between.
 You can attribute very specific data to all of these states.

 <details>
   <summary><strong>Q: So we know an application can have different states.
 But how do we transition in between them?</strong></summary>